Best cart we’ve found for the price

 Field Tested in British Columbia by our friend Doug B.:

-“…they (The Supenz carts Doug bought from us) came through our trip beautifully.
+“…they came through our trip beautifully.
 If you’re looking for a cart that can help you move your canoe or kayak around from parking areas to your lake, and that can also handle some tough trails with a heavy load, this cart can do it.
 I can definitely recommend these carts, and Paddle People as a supplier.”

 (Doug B. – Kenmore, WA)